GITL/api-error-handling/README.md

 A. How to run this server app:

-1. from the root/smartcar folder, install npm modules `npm -S install`
+1. from the root folder, install npm modules
+   `npm -S install`

 2. start the app with `node server/index.js`